 Think of Workforce Preparation as a giant safety net for students, who may not know what success looks or feels like.
 We know it's not easy for many students who are juggling the demands of work, school and family while trying to pursue an education.
 Some lack the support of family and friends.
 Others lack the basic necessities of food and shelter.
 But regardless of their background, we have the educational and community resources to prepare them for meaningful, stable and financially rewarding employment so they can support themselves and their families in the future.

 Workforce Preparation offers a wide range of services and programs to assist students with academic success, employment, and financial independence.
-The program directed by Workforce Preparation include the CalWORKs Program, Workforce Preparation Skills Classes, Foster and Kinship Care Education Program, Riverside Gateway to College and Career Academy, Completion Counts, student employment and job placement.
+The services offered by Workforce Preparation include the Cal-WORKs Program.